104 N Trinity, Decatur TX 76234 (940) 627-4427

 commitment in writing.
 Being pre-approved gives you a solid price range, and lets

-your Realtor® and potential sellers know that you are serious and not just a browser.
+your Realtor® and potential sellers know that you are serious and not just a

 #3 Get the right people behind you